Great Tour Sites vs. Irelands Tourist Dives

 Bunratty Castle is so close to Shannon Airport that it’s the first stop in Ireland for many.
 While there’s no shortage of tourists at Bunratty, there are some great reasons for its popularity.

 The Castle has been kept in marvelous condition and provides a fascinating glimpse into the history of Norman Ireland.
-The picture of irish castleguided tour is informative, fun and perhaps most important, not too long.
+The guided tour is informative, fun and perhaps most important, not too long.
 There’s a surrounding folk park to stroll through, with shops selling all kinds of tourist-target merchandise.
 An interactive experience is offered by actors in costume in the houses and old schoolroom.
 If you feel hungry or thirsty, you can stop by The Tea Room or The Corn-Barn Country Kitchen, or have a pint at Mac’s, all situated in the park.

 The banquet at Bunratty Castle, as you might expect, involves lots of musicians and singers in mediaeval dress.
 Throughout the meal, they entertain with songs and stories explaining the background of Irish customs.
 The food is definitely not the main attraction, but there’s plenty of wine and mead provided.
 (Mead, a mediaeval drink based on wine and honey, is very easy to enjoy.
 Before you enjoy too much, keep in mind that you have some winding, narrow castle steps to negotiate on your way out).
 Snuff, which doesn’t fit everyone’s taste, is often given out at the end of the event.